Soldering: Environmental regulation and RoHS

 Environmental legislation in many countries has led to a change in formulation of both solders and fluxes.

 The RoHS directives in the European Community required many new electronic circuit boards to be lead-free by 1 July 2006, mostly in the consumer goods industry, but in some others as well.
-In Japan, lead was phased out prior to legislation by manufacturers, due to the additional expense in recycling products containing lead.
+In Japan, manufacturers phased out lead prior to legislation due to the additional expense in recycling products containing lead.

 Water-soluble non-rosin-based fluxes have been increasingly used since the 1980s so that soldered boards can be cleaned with water or water-based cleaners.
 This eliminates hazardous solvents from the production environment, and from factory effluents.

 Even without the presence of lead, soldering can release fumes that are harmful and/or toxic to humans.
 It is highly recommended to use a device that can remove the fumes from the work area either by ventilating outside or filtering the air.

 Lead-free

-Lead free soldering requires higher soldering temperatures than lead/tin soldering.
-SnPb 63/37 eutectic solder melts at 183 degC.
-SAC lead-free solder melts at 217 degC.
+Lead-free soldering requires higher soldering temperatures than tin-lead soldering.
+For instance, while SnPb 63/37 eutectic solder melts at 183 degC, lead-free tin-silver-copper (SAC) solder melts at 217 degC.

 Nevertheless, many new technical challenges have arisen with this endeavor.
 To reduce the melting point of tin-based solder alloys, various new alloys have had to be researched, with additives of copper, silver, bismuth as typical minor additives to reduce the melting point and control other properties.
 Additionally, tin is a more corrosive metal, and can eventually lead to the failure of solder baths.

 Lead-free construction has also extended to components, pins, and connectors.
 Most of these pins used copper frames, and either lead, tin, gold or other finishes.
 Tin finishes are the most popular of lead-free finishes.
 Nevertheless, this brings up the issue of how to deal with tin whiskers.
 The current movement brings the electronics industry back to the problems solved in the 1960s by adding lead.
 JEDEC has created a classification system to help lead-free electronic manufacturers decide what provisions to take against whiskers, depending upon their application.